famished-tiger/Macros4Cuke/README.md

 ```

 Alternatively, a phrase can have one or more arguments enclosed between chevrons <...>.
-For instance, the next first phrase has one argument, the second has two arguments:
+For instance, the next first phrase has one argument, the second has three arguments:
 ```cucumber
   [enter my <userid> and <password>]
   [travel from <origin> to <destination> via <waypoint>]